 FutureQuals qualifications will always include Assessment Principles whether they have been developed by a Sector Skills Council (SSC) or FutureQuals own.
 The latest version of the generic Assessment Principles are available on the FutureQuals website and should be used in conjunction with any qualification specific assessment principles.
-You can view the principles here: https://www.futurequals.com/assets/AssessmentPrinciples.pdf.

-Any Assessment Principles specific to a qualification will always be re-produced in the specification they relate to.
+Any assessment principles specific to a qualification will always be re-produced in the specification they relate to.

-Level 3 Certificate in Ambulance Patient Care: Urgent Care Services Assessment Principles Appendix
+Level 3 Certificate in Ambulance Patient Care: Non-Urgent Care Services and Level 3 Award in Ambulance Patient Care: Non-Urgent Care Services Assessment Principles\V2\January 2025

-Assessment Strategy
+Assessment Requirements